aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/workbook-conversions/html/save-html-with-streamprovider/_index.md

 {{% alert color="primary" %}}

+When converting excel fiels which contain external resources to html files, we offen face the following two issues:
+1,Where should we save the images and shapes when saving excel file to html stream.
+2,Replace the default path with excepted path.

 This article explains how to implement [**IStreamProvider**](https://reference.aspose.com/cells/java/com.aspose.cells/IStreamProvider) interface for setting the [**HtmlSaveOptions.StreamProvider**](https://reference.aspose.com/cells/java/com.aspose.cells/htmlsaveoptions#StreamProvider) property.
 By implementing this interface, you will be able to save the created resources during HTML generation to your specific locations or memory streams.

 {{% /alert %}}